A practical guide to Confluence knowledge integration in 2026

 Who this custom integration is for (and who it isn't)

-The major downsides of a custom integration
+The major considerations of a custom integration

 Method 3: Third-party AI connectors